Ahish9009/CarAI/README.md

 	- Only the steering angle will be relative to the direction the car is moving in( Positive steering angle means car is turning to the right, and negative means car is turning to the left )
 	- Maximum acceleration of the car is 4(dont know units, pixels/s^2?)
 	- Assume car decelerates at 1 pps(pixels/s^2) when no acceleration is applied

+## Issues

+       - Car turning animation isn't smooth possibly because car is positioned using top left corner of the car image